warthog9/tenstorrent.github.io/core/getting-started/README.md

 Each SDK will have its own system dependency requirements and installation process.

-To help you get started, check out these _First 5 Things_ guides, which include installation steps, for TT-Buda and TT-Metalium.
+To help you get started, check out these _First 5 Things_ guides - which include installation steps - for TT-Buda and TT-Metalium.

 - [First 5 Things](https://github.com/tenstorrent/tt-buda-demos/tree/main/first_5_steps) for **TT-Buda**
 - [First 5 Things](https://docs.tenstorrent.com/ttnn/latest/ttnn/get_started.html) for **TT-Metalium/TT-NN**